-OCR will conclude the monitoring of a case when it determines that the recipient has fully and effectively implemented the terms of the resolution agreement, including any subsequent approved modifications to the agreement.
-The recipient and the complainant will be promptly notified in writing of this determination.
+OCR will conclude the monitoring of a case when it determines that the recipient has fully and effectively implemented the terms and obligations of the resolution agreement, including any subsequent approved modifications to the agreement.
+OCR will promptly send written notification to the recipient and the complainant of its determination that the terms and obligations of the resolution agreement have been implemented and that OCR is closing the case.